istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 ## Installation steps

-1. If using a Helm version prior to 2.10.0, install Istio's [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) via `kubectl apply`, and wait a few seconds for the CRDs to be committed in the kube-apiserver:
+1. If using a Helm version prior to 2.10.0, install Istio's [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) via `kubectl apply`, and wait a few seconds for the CRDs to be committed to the Kubernetes API server:

     {{< text bash >}}
     $ kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml